amihaiemil/amihaiemil.github.io/_posts/2017-08-12-how-interfaces-are-refactoring-our-code.markdown

 You see?
 This is why interfaces are important.
 If it wasn't for the ``Config`` interface, the code would be polluted with if/else forks for ``null`` checking and/or for exception throwing.
 Also, you can easily use the decorator pattern to add more functionality: maybe you only want to use the commanders which are admins -- there are dozens of possiblities which you wouldn't see if there was no interface there.

 Another way of putting it is the following: objects must do as much work for you as possible.
-You should ask an object to do something, rather than ask for data and manipulate it yourself.
+You should tell an object to do something, rather than ask for data and manipulate it yourself.
 This is a [core principle in OOP](https://martinfowler.com/bliki/TellDontAsk.html), which is very hard to apply when you don't use interfaces.
 Objects ``Missing`` and ``Mandatory`` handle very important things for us, relieving us of useless logic and making the code more maintainable and testable.

 To conclude, just keep in mind: declare interfaces for any object, even if you don't see a real use for it at first.
 You will surely see it later, when trying to use that object.
 Any questions?